 What Is Escape?

 escape [ < Old North French escaper, < Vulgar Latin excappare (to get out of one's cape) < cappa (cape, cloak)] To get away from, break loose, avoid capture.
-Other words for escape include aversion, avoidance, or evasion.
+Synonyms for escape include aversion, avoidance, or evasion.
 Also, to elude, flee, dodge, or deke.
 An act of metaphoric escape from one's usual life, an adventure or shenanigans, is called an escapade.

 When used in matters of faith, the meaning of escape is much the same as in psychology and self-help.
 There are some things which may cause pain or loss, but which are ours to face up to.
 Things like truth, responsibility, and our own death.
 Because they are often painful, we'll go to great lengths to escape having to face them; we run away, dump them on someone else, or dope ourselves into artificial bliss.
 But it catches up to us, and becomes all the more painful because of the attempt to escape.
 God usually gives little nuggets of joy or reward to those who take their part in such things instead of making their escape.
 Indeed, often the only way past is through; when that is true, escape becomes ruin.

 Escapism is the point of view that the real world is so much of a burden that one's sanity depends on spending a lot of time in fantasy.
 Fantasy is a good outlet for those burdens, in small doses.
-But escape becomes escapism when you flee what must be faced, or when so much time is spent in fantasy that fantasy's framework becomes the way you view real life.
+But escape becomes escapism when you flee what must be faced, or when so much time is spent in fantasy that its framework becomes the way you view real life.
 That is a distortion that repeatedly has led to ruin.
 Unfortunately, societies and sub-groups within societies also would rather escape it than deal with it; this helps us to ignore the poor, fail to let go of our hatreds, and hold onto possible solutions that don't work.
 Thus, we are called to escape the world's escapism, as if we were escaping a prison.

 You can escape this site to find 'escape' in the dictionary.